ArdaSug/DSA210PROJECT/README.md

  **Games Played and Accuracy**
    - Tracks the total number of games played, along with outcomes (wins, losses, draws).
-   - Analyzes trends in my average accuracy and examines how it changes depending on the game result.
+   - Analyzes my accuracy and examines how it changes depending on the game result.
 **Game Results and Opponent Ratings**
    - Categorizes how games ended, such as through resignation, timeout, abandonment, or checkmate.
    - Provides an analysis of my performance against opponents of varying skill levels, highlighting how I fare against stronger or weaker players.